LIVE FROM LONDON! IT’S THE FINE ARTS STUDY ABROAD PROGRAM Fall 2015!

 Hamlet @ The Globe Theatre

-Possible additional destinations outside of London for spring 2014 include Stonehenge & Bath, Greenwich, Windsor, and Kingston-Upon-Thames.
+Possible additional destinations outside of London for fall 2015 include Stonehenge & Bath, Greenwich, Windsor, and Kingston-Upon-Thames.

 For more info on this program and upcoming events, check out the facebook page.